avga9935/Prometheus/README.md

 Now go into the folder we extracted and we will have multiple files available edi file named Prometheus.yml and at the very bottom change " localhost:9090 " to " PUBLICIP:9090 "
 Now use the command “./prometheus --config.file=prometheus.yml “ to start Prometheus.
 Now we can’t use the same terminal to do anything so either we can open a new tab or stop Prometheus and work.
-!Now create a service file to run prometheus as service in background.
+# Now create a service file to run prometheus as service in background.
 Now open a web browser and type “ http://PUBLICIP:9090”
 # TILL NOW WE HAVE PROMETHEUS INSTALLED AND WORKING, IF THE PROMETHEUS WEBPAGE DOESN'T POP UP ON BROWSER THEN CHECK ERRORS ABOVE ONLY.
 # Node exporter Setup